-Changes from one program to another (including changes from one degree to another, from one major to another, etc.) shall be requested by the student through the head of the department and Dean of the Graduate School.
+Changes from one program to another (including changes from one degree to another) shall be requested by the student through the head of the department and Dean of the Graduate School.
 However, a student may not change his/her program during the semester or summer term when he or she is to graduate.